NVIDIA/FasterTransformer/docs/gptj_guide.md

 - CMake >= 3.13 for PyTorch
 - CUDA 11.0 or newer version
 - NCCL 2.10 or newer version
-- Python 3 is recommended because some features are not supported in python 2
+- Python: Only verify on python 3
 - PyTorch: Verify on 1.8.0, >= 1.5.0 should work.

-Recommend use nvcr image like `nvcr.io/nvidia/pytorch:21.11-py3`.
+Recommend use nvcr image like `nvcr.io/nvidia/pytorch:22.07-py3`.

 These components are readily available within the NGC Docker image below.